 Storage

-As with most pasta dishes, Sausage Pasta is best enjoyed the minute the sauce is emulsified.
-(In fact, this is when all Italian-type pasta dishes taste their best!)
+As with most pasta dishes, Sausage Pasta is best enjoyed right after the sauce is mixed in.
+This is when all Italian-style pasta dishes taste the best!

-You can certainly store the leftover pasta with sausage, but will likely need to add some more half-and-half to loosen the sauce as you reheat.
-Leftover pasta will be softer, but still plenty flavorful.
-Because of the pasta and dairy in this dish, it isn’t a great candidate for freezing and thawing.
+You can store leftover pasta with sausage, but you’ll probably need to add some more half-and-half to loosen the sauce when you reheat it.
+The pasta will be softer but still tasty.
+Because this dish contains pasta and dairy, it doesn’t freeze and thaw well.

 More Delicious Sausage Recipes: